Grand Admiral Thrawn: Money Management Lessons

 “Each person has goals.
 Some of those goals are open, visible to all who care to observe.
 Others are more private, shared only with one’s closest friends or associates.
 Some are dark secrets that one hopes will never see the light of day.
 But eventually, inevitably, those deepest goals must be made manifest if they are to be reached.
 They must be opened for someone to hear, or see, or offer assistance.
 Everyone who brings those goals into the light must be prepared for either acceptance or rejection.
 And he must be ready to bear the consequences.
 All of them.” – Grand Admiral Thrawn

-Well said, isn’t it?
+Well said.
 Our thoughts and words echo into the universe, and the universe is there to provide us with what we ask for.
 This is why we need to be mindful of what we say, think and ask for.
 Be grateful for the things and opportunities we have.
-Be mindful of our quests.
+Be aware of our quests.

 Today, we need to acknowledge what is in our heart and on our minds.
 Write down those goals, and share them.
 Post them in your home.
 Tell your friends and family what you wish to accomplish.
 Tell the universe.

 The best advice I can give you is to take the time.
 Take the time to learn your real dreams and goals, and take the time necessary to make them happen.
-Let the universe direct the results to you because if you are true in your desires, they will come true.
-Be careful what you wish for, and be ready to accept what comes.
+Let the universe direct the results to you because if you are faithful in your desires, they will come true.
+Be careful what you wish for, and be ready to accept what happens.